-4 acre multifamily development site in the City of Fernie.
-Zoned R-4.
-Approved for 120 apartment units or 55 townhomes.
-Desirable location, gorgeous views of Fernie Alpine Resort & walking distance to downtown.
+4 acre multi-family development site in the City of Fernie.
+Zoned R-4 (High Density Residential).
+Property was approved for 120 apartment units or 55 townhomes.
+Desirable location with gorgeous views of Fernie Alpine Resort & walking distance to downtown.
 Services at lot line.

 The original developer had planned to build a 120 unit apartment project which was delayed and then the plan was amended to a 55 unit luxury town home project.
 The financial crisis arrived and plans went array.
 The land is now owned by the lender who is motivated to sell.
 Current asking price is well below the purchase price in 2005 ($1.8 million).